jiayicui24/ACC102_Track2_Tech-Stock-Analysis/README.md

 • Scope: The analysis excludes dividends, transaction costs, and systematic risk factors.

-• Improvements: Expand to S&P 500 constituents, include dividend reinvestment, and incorporate Fama-French factor models for more robust risk-adjusted performance evaluation
+• Improvements: Expand to S&P 500 constituents, include dividend reinvestment, and incorporate factor models for more robust risk-adjusted performance evaluation